 - 2026 - $398 Billion

-The EdTech solutions are growing in popularity among the representatives of higher education institutions.
+The EdTech solutions (check e-learning solutions by Agente) are growing in popularity among the representatives of higher education institutions.
 About 65% of faculty members approve the use of Open Educational Resources (OERs) in their teaching practice and about 63% have expressed their support towards competency-based education systems.

 E-Learning Development Industry Structure